 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

-- Procedures: Your caregiver may inject a liquid to close the vein.
+- Procedures: Your healthcare provider may inject a liquid to close the vein.
 The vein may be tied off to stop blood from flowing through it.
 Surgery to remove veins may also be done.
-Ask your caregiver for information about these procedures.
+Ask your healthcare provider for information about these procedures.

 What are the risks of STP?